Boris Johnson to tell Merkel and Macron there must be new Brexit deal

 Mr Johnson will make clear to the French president and German chancellor that Britain will leave the European Union on October 31 with or without a deal.

-The British PM, who is heading to Berlin on Wednesday and Paris on Thursday, is expected to say that UK Parliament will not and cannot cancel the outcome of the EU referendum.
+The PM, who is heading to Berlin on Wednesday and Paris on Thursday, is expected to say that the British Parliament will not and cannot cancel the outcome of the EU referendum.

 He will insist there must be a new deal to replace Theresa May’s thrice-defeated Withdrawal Agreement if Britain is to leave with a settlement on October 31.